daniel1820815/daniel1820815.github.io/_drafts/docker-part2.md

 ]
 ```

-As you can see from the output, the Docker bridge network by default with a local subnet of 172.17.0.0/16 with gateway 172.17.0.1. *com.docker.network.bridge.enable_ip_masquerade* *com.docker.network.bridge.enable_icc*
+As you can see from the output the Docker default bridge network has a local subnet of 172.17.0.0/16 with gateway 172.17.0.1.
+Let's focus on two other important settings for us.
+To provide external connectivity from the Docker containers attached to the bridge network the option *com.docker.network.bridge.enable_ip_masquerade* needs to be set to *true*.
+This option enables IP masquerading which is another wording for NAT (Network Address Translation).
+Then we have the option *com.docker.network.bridge.enable_icc* which enables inter container connectivity.
+That means containers attached to the same network are able to communicate with each other.
+We will see the differences in a minute in practice.

-Differences between default bridge and user-defined bridge
+At this point I want to highlight some (but not all) differences between the Docker default bridge and user-defined bridges:

+- **User-defined bridges provide provide better isolation**

+    This is one of the key differences why we create user-defined networks in our example because we want to isolate the frontend and backend.
+By default all containers are attached to the default bridge unless specifying another network using the ```--network``` option.

+- **Containers can be attached and detached from user-defined networks on the fly**

+    By default you can't remove a container from the default bridge without stopping it while you can connect or disconnect it from user-defined networks.
+This adds more flexibility to the container management.

+- **User-defined bridges provide automatic DNS resolution between containers**

+    The last difference I want to highlight is the automatic DNS resolution between containers which allows us to use the names of the containers instead of IP addresses to communicate with them.

-For more information about Docker networking please look at the [Docker Networking](https://docs.docker.com/network/){:target="_blank"} documentation.
-Let's move on and create our own Docker networks.
+For more information about [Docker Networking](https://docs.docker.com/network/){:target="_blank"} and especially the [Differences between user-defined bridges and the default bridge](https://docs.docker.com/network/bridge/#differences-between-user-defined-bridges-and-the-default-bridge){:target="_blank"} please look at the documentation links.
+Let's move on and create our own Docker bridge networks.

 #### Create new bridge networks

-create backend network without external connectivity
+First we create the backend network named *backend-net* without external connectivity.
+We use the ```docker network create -d bridge``` command to create our new bridge network.
+We specify a subnet 172.21.0.0/16 and a gateway 172.21.0.1 using the corresponding ```--subnet``` and ```--gateway``` command options.
+In our example we want our backend application containers to not have connectivity to any external destinations therefore we will disable the IP masquerade option we talked about earlier.
+As we need connectivity between the containers on the backend, in our case between the load balancer and the app containers, we will enable the inter container connectivity.

 ```bash
 docker network create -d bridge \